sxr2003/Bolt-inspection/README.md

 ## 📖 Project Overview

-**BoltLooseningDetection v2.2** is a high-performance deep learning framework designed for industrial bolt loosening detection.
+**Cobra-Net** is a high-performance deep learning framework designed for industrial bolt loosening detection.
 It employs an advanced **Multi-Modal "2-2-2" Architecture** that robustly classifies 16 distinct loosening states by fusing 1D vibration signals and their 2D time-frequency image representations.

 ### 🚀 Core Architecture ("222" Configuration)